 - Cala Varques: Located in a coastal area full of pine trees on the east side, it is a sandy beach with blue waters, close to Manacor.
-The beach is nudist-friendly, and it is has a hippie style.
+The beach is nudist-friendly, and a hippie favorite.
 There are no facilities, so make sure that you bring with you water, shade, and snacks.

 Sightseeing in Mallorca

-The island of Mallorca has been inhabited since the Middle Ages, while there are traces of inhabitation since the prehistoric times too.
-The history, culture, and impressive nature of the island make it a unique destination to explore.
-Here are some recommendations for sightseeing from the Ferryhopper team:
+The island of Mallorca has been inhabited since the Middle Ages, while there are traces of inhabitation since prehistoric times too.
+There are numerous historical and cultural sights in Mallorca and we suggest that you add them to your list.

 - The Cathedral - Basilica de Santa Maria de Mallorca (or La Seu), the absolute landmark of the old city of Palma and a masterpiece of Gothic architecture.